 by NEW SOUTH WALES DIVISION, THE TAX INSTITUTE

 The foreign exchange rules remain a mystery to many advisors.
 This paper examines, through a series of case studies, the anomalous and inconsistent outcomes that can arise when applying these rules to common financing methods including:

 - AUD denominated loans coupled with a foreign currency swap

 The case studies also consider certain issues arising from investing in foreign currency denominated investments, including:

 - investments that are subject to “calls”.

 Tim is a Director of Greenwoods & Herbert Smith Freehills, based in the Sydney office.
-He focuses on the resources and financial services industries, advising clients on a wide range of income tax matters, including mergers and acquisitions, capital management, cross-border dealings, market value issues, audits and tax litigation.
-Tim has worked on a range of matters involving Part IVA advice, rulings and disputes.
+He advises clients on a wide range of income tax matters, including mergers and acquisitions, capital management, cross-border dealings, market value issues, audits and tax litigation.

 - Current at

 25 September 2017